About me

 I finished my PhD in Electrical Engineering at Arizona State University in 2019.
 My PhD advisor was Prof. Pavan Turaga in the Geometric Media Lab.

-My main research interests are in computer vision and computational imaging.
-I have experience in high-level inference problems like object recognition and detection, action recognition, and inverse problems like image restoration and multispectral image fusion.
-I design algorithms for these applications primarily using deep learning and sometimes using cooler tools like Riemannian geometry.
+My main research interests are in deep learning, computer vision and artificial intelligence.
+I have experience in high-level inference problems like visual reasoning, object detection, action recognition, and inverse problems like image restoration.
+I design algorithms for these applications primarily using deep learning and sometimes using cooler tools like group theory and Riemannian geometry.

 Recently I have been working on estimating vital signs (like heart rate) directly from videos, detecting objects in lidar scenes, and abstract visual+linguistic reasoning working towards data- and parameter-efficient general intelligence.